lusend/website/src/pages/brochure.md

 # Trip Overview

+<i><strong>Details are coming soon.</strong> As the program details are finalized, more information will be added.
+Until then, check out the 'At a Glance' side panel for some quick facts about this trip!</i>

 </div>

 <div id="appResources" x-ref="appResources" x-data="editor()" x-bind:class="currentId === $el.id && !aagFocused && 'active'" x-show="currentId === $el.id" x-cloak>

 # Travel Resources

+<i><strong>Details are coming soon.</strong> As the program details are finalized, more information will be added.
+Until then, check out the 'At a Glance' side panel for some quick facts about this trip!</i>

 </div>